shadps4-emu/shadPS4/documents/Debugging/Debugging.md

       - By default, the emulator will overwrite the log file.
   - `separate`: Write log to `log/{GAME ID}.log` instead of `log/shad_log.txt` (`true`/`false`)
       - By default, the emulator use `log/shad_log.txt`.
+  - `maxSkipDuration`: Amount of time in which identical lines will not be logged (milliseconds).
+      - By default, 5'000 milliseconds.

 - `[GPU]`